coreyculler/datastore-dynamodb-migrator/README.md

 ### Metadata Stripping

 To preserve the original record shape, any metadata fields not present on the original DataStore record are removed before writing to DynamoDB.
 Examples include `__key__`, `__key_name__`, `__key_id__`.
 The tool injects only the alias attribute for the partition key you selected.

+## S3 Offloading Mode

+You can choose to store the entire record in an Amazon S3 bucket as a JSON object while keeping only a minimal projection in DynamoDB for search/indexing:

+- When enabled per Kind, every entity is uploaded to S3 as a JSON file.
+- The S3 object key uses the Kind name as a kebab-case prefix and the primary key as the filename: `<kebab-kind>/<primary-key>.json`.
+  - Example: Kind `UserActions` → prefix `user-actions/`; PK `abc123` → `user-actions/abc123.json`.
+- The full S3 path is added to the DynamoDB item as `S3ObjectPath` (e.g., `s3://my-bucket/user-actions/abc123.json`).
+- You will be prompted to select which fields should remain in DynamoDB.
+The partition/sort keys and `S3ObjectPath` are always included.
+- If you leave the projection selection blank, all fields are kept in DynamoDB in addition to S3.

+### Configuration

+- Default bucket can be provided via `MIGRATION_S3_BUCKET`.
+You can override it per Kind during interactive prompts.

+### Notes

+- S3 JSON uses the normalized entity representation used for DynamoDB conversion (metadata fields like `__key__` are omitted).
+- This mode is useful when records are too large for DynamoDB item size limits or when you prefer to store rich payloads externally.

 ### Example Interactive Session